Complex behaviours are often a problem associated with

 - Trying to destroy objects

-- Angry and aggravated moods
+- Angry and frustrated moods

 We understand how difficult it can be for everyone involved in these situations and that it can be hard to know how to handle or care for loved ones, which can result in feelings of guilt, stress, and isolation.